 I decided to do a taste test between the Pastéis de Belém and the pastel de nata from my favorite place (and honestly, the only place I went to get them), at Manteigaria.

 If you ask anyone in Portugal (I randomly asked over a dozen people, so it’s a “scientific” study!) what the best pastel de nata are, hands down, they will say Pastéis de Belém.

 Do you want my opinion about the difference between the Manteigaria pastel de nada and Pastéis de Belém?
 I have read another review that shows I may not be the only person with this opinion.
 There are at least two of us!

 The Lisboa Card includes Belém and all of the attractions listed in this article, including the National Coach Museum.
-And, added bonus, it also covers all public transportation in the city including both the trams and the busses.
+And, as an added bonus, it also covers all public transportation in the city, including both the trams and the busses.

 Why You Want to Visit Belém

 There is a lot to see in Lisbon, and you might be tempted to skip Belém, but I think that would be a mistake.
 Belém is a half-day or full-day trip from the center of Lisbon that is worth visiting.